End-user install¶

 Get-Content .\SHA256SUMS.txt | Select-String OpenEHR.pqx

-File → Options → Security → Data Extensions must be set to:
+Keep File → Options → Security → Data Extensions at the default:

 - Fully quit and relaunch Power BI Desktop.